-The summer holiday is the time to relax and enjoy long, hot days and cold, sweet beverages… not to mention sleeping late and no homework.
-It's not the time to talk about how we should prepare for school over the summer, right?
+The summer holiday is the time to relax and enjoy long, hot days and cold, sweet beverages…not to mention sleeping late and no homework.
+It’s not the time to talk about how we should prepare for school over the summer, right?
 Wrong.
-While the summer holidays should be a time for our children to relax and enjoy themselves and for families to bond and spend time together, there are other things to think about… like school.
-It is not too soon to start preparing for back to school - especially if your child is going to a new school.
+While the summer holidays should be a time for our children to relax and enjoy themselves and for families to bond and spend time together, there are other things to think about…like school.
+It’s not too soon to begin preparing for back to school–especially if your child is going to a new school.
 These back to school preparation tips will get you started in the right direction.

 There are two types of parents when it comes to back to school preparation:

 - The ones who start planning and collecting stuff months or weeks in advance, and